Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 11: run "docker-compose up -d"

-Note: Also make suer that linking_volume container is always present in either running or stop state in docker as couchbase
+Note: Also make sure that linking_volume container is always present in either running or stop state in docker as couchbase
       uses its volume to make default configurations.

 Step 12: You will have all the containers running on different ports now:

        couchbase:ElasticIp:8091
        sync_gateway:ElasticIp:4985/_admin/
        couchdb:ElasticIp:5984
        odata:ElasticIp:8888
        ionic:ElasticIp:8100

 Step 13: Now open all the required containers with the given ports on the web console